More about Vase of Flowers and Conch Shell

 Here is what Wikipedia says about Vase of Flowers and Conch Shell

-Vase of Flowers and Conch Shell is a 1780 painting, by Anne Vallayer-Coster.
-It is in the collection of the Metropolitan Museum of Art.
+Vase of Flowers and Conch Shell is a painting by Anne Vallayer-Coster, from 1780.
+It is in the collection of the Metropolitan Museum of Art, in New York.

 Check out the full Wikipedia article about Vase of Flowers and Conch Shell